1. Hair Types Chart By Texture

 - How to Maintain: Shampooing and conditioning should be done fairly regularly.
 The big thing here is water temperature.
 You’ll want to make sure to turn that temperature down, in order to avoid frizz.
 An Argan Oil treatment is a great way to help eliminate the constant frizz.
 Also, never brush curly hair when it’s dry.
 Again, it is easily damaged, so be gentle.
 The best thing to do is use a comb in the shower while your conditioner is still in your hair.
 This will make combing a breeze, instead of dealing with leaving chunks of luscious locks in the comb post shower.

 Video Courtesy of Demetrios Levi

 - How to Style: The easiest and most effective style for curly hair is short on the sides with a bit of length on top.
 As for styling aids, you’ll want to avoid anything heavy that can weight down the curls.
-A quality cream is the best way to go, or a light hold pre-styler if you’re looking for a more natural look.
+A quality cream is the best way to go, or a light hold pre-styler like texture powder if you’re looking for a more natural look.
 Also, many people with curly hair spend so much time and effort trying to eliminate theirs curls.
 Don’t be that guy!
 Instead, embrace the curl.
 Once you have your style locked down and your routine set, it’s actually one of the easiest hair types to maintain and always looks naturally amazing.

 4. The “Coily” Hair Type